In a nutshell, passive aggressiveness is an indirect way to express anger.

 In the case of passive aggressive behavior or bullying, there needs to be a clear expectation of workplace standards.
 Having a zero-tolerance policy is the only way to ensure people with a passive aggressive style do not stay at your company.

-Taking a stand will also increase your credibility.
-This is a time when consensus doesn’t matter.
-As the manager you must set the standard for the workplace, especially respect.
-You want people who want to do the best job possible and are willing to develop skills and themselves to improve.
+Taking a stand on performance issues will also increase your credibility with your team.
+As the manager you must set the standard for the workplace, including respect for requests of information, reports, etc. This let's everyone know you will work with those people who want to do the best job possible and are willing to develop their skills.